SAP-samples/cloud-sf-extension-cap-sample/mission/sf-configuration/README.md

 ## Summary
-We have established a trust to the SAP Event Mesh service and created an integration job that is triggered when a employment termination is proceeden and puplish it via event.
+We have established a trust to the SAP Event Mesh service and created an integration job that is triggered when a employment termination is proceeden and publish it via event.